kaihuchen/articles/Deployment/index.md

 ## How to Execute a Smooth Transiton to GenAI

 Transitioning from traditional enterprise software to a Generative AI (GenAI) solution can be a complex process that should be handled with careful planning and execution.
-Aside from the standard enterprise software migration practices, we will go into only those that are special to GenAI slutions.
+Aside from the standard enterprise software migration practices, we will go into only those that are special to GenAI solutions.

 Integrating a GenAI chatbot as an enabler and supplemental component within an enterprise involves designing it to complement and enhance existing processes and human expertise, rather than replacing them.